akannkereuwem1/akannkereuwem1/README.md

 ## About

 Software engineer with a focus on **backend systems**, **cross-platform mobile development**, and **AI-integrated products**.
-I build things that are reliable under pressure and designed to last — not just to ship.
+I build things that are reliable under pressure and designed to last: not just to ship.

 My work spans layered REST APIs with strict architectural separation, Flutter applications engineered for offline-first UX, and multi-agent AI pipelines with compliance guardrails.
 Currently studying Computer Science (B.Sc., expected 2027) and deepening my understanding of event-driven architecture and serverless design patterns.